 Every month, take a look at your Search Console dashboard.
 This is the quickest way to take the overall temperature of your site.
 Finally, to keep your finger on the pulse of how your site behaves in Google Search, check back when you make important site changes (this includes adding new content, adding new properties, changing your site’s domain name, or removing a page from search results).

-10 Ways to Use Google Search Console
+How to Use Google Search Console for SEO – 10 Tips

 Ready to stand out from your competitors in search?
 Learning how to use Google Search Console to full effect is a step in the right direction.

 Use these 10 Google Search Console tips to work smarter, not harder:

 - Monitor traffic.
 Use GSC to identify your highest (and lowest) ranking pages.
 This should give you a better understanding of what makes customers stop and linger or skip your content.

 - Identify highest-traffic queries.
 High-ranking content contains lessons you can apply to optimize your lesser-performing pages.
 Plus, you’ll want to double down on your most visited pages by optimizing them to convert visitors into customers.